Request to Join

 Dr. Kersun is an Associate Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania and is a pediatric oncologist who specializes in hematologic malignancies.
 She grew up in Rochester, NY and attended Dartmouth College.
 Always living in snowy places, she then went to Albany Medical College and moved south to Philadelphia to complete her pediatric residency training at The Children’s Hospital of Philadelphia.
 She completed her first year of pediatric hematology/oncology fellowship training at Seattle Children’s Hospital and then moved back to Philadelphia to complete her fellowship and has been on faculty ever since.
 As part of her fellowship training she completed a Master’s of Science and Clinical Epidemiology.
 Dr. Kersun spends her time at work split between clinical care of in- and outpatients on the hematologic malignancy service, administrative work as the Program Director of the Hematology/Oncology Fellowship Program (18 fellows) and teaching students, residents and fellows.
 She went back to school and completed her Master’s in Medical Education at the University of Pennsylvania in 2014 and has an interest in developing innovative methods of educating pediatric fellows and residents.
 She is involved in collaborative research involving medical education.
 Although she sees all patients with hematologic malignancies, she has a particular interest in patients with Hodgkin lymphoma.
 She has completed advanced training in the teaching of communication of serious news (Oncotalk Teach and the Vitaltalk Facilitation course) and has funded effort to participate in teaching this topic to trainees and junior faculty in the context of small groups with actors.
 She lives in Swarthmore (a suburb of Philadelphia) with her husband (a psychiatrist), children Sophie (12 years), Ben (9 years) and dog Sammy.

-Don Boyer is an Attending Physician in the Division of Critical Care Medicine at The Children’s Hospital of Philadelphia (CHOP) and an Assistant Professor of Clinical Anesthesiology, Critical Care, and Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Don Boyer is an Attending Physician in the Division of Critical Care Medicine at The Children’s Hospital of Philadelphia (CHOP) and an Associate Professor of Clinical Anesthesiology & Critical Care and Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 He received his Bachelor’s degree in chemistry from Case Western Reserve University before matriculating to the University of Pennsylvania School of Medicine.
 He completed a residency in general pediatrics at CHOP and then completed his fellowship in pediatric critical care medicine at Boston Children’s Hospital before being recruited to join the faculty at CHOP as a member of the Pediatric Intensive Care Unit (PICU) attending staff.
 Dr. Boyer received his MSEd from the University of Pennsylvania’s Graduate School of Education MedEd program where he was a student in the inaugural cohort.
-He now serves as Medical Academic Director for the MedEd program in addition to his active involvement in numerous undergraduate and graduate medical education initiatives.
-Dr. Boyer additionally serves as the Program Director of the Pediatric Critical Care Fellowship Program at CHOP and is interested in curricular innovation for critical care trainees.
+He now serves as Co-Director for the MedEd program in addition to his active involvement in numerous undergraduate and graduate medical education initiatives.
+Dr. Boyer is the Program Director of the Pediatric Critical Care Fellowship Program at CHOP and is interested in curricular innovation and learner assessment for critical care trainees.
 His academic interests are in the science of education, human factors research, specifically focusing on the impact of interruptions and distractions on clinician performance and patient outcomes, and leadership in healthcare.
 Don actively mentors multiple fellows, residents, and medical students at CHOP and is currently engaged in projects focused on procedural skill competency, trainee well-being, and workplace environment/culture.
 In his free time, Don enjoys running, skiing, camping, hiking, traveling, exploring new restaurants, and doing just about anything outdoors.